Starved of credit, construction suppliers lag housing rebound

 “It’s a really attractive industry from an economic perspective but ... from a valuation perspective we find it less attractive,” said David Manger, a portfolio manager at AMI Investments and a former Masco shareholder.

-Fortune Brands Home & Security Inc (FBHS.N), the maker of Moen faucets and Master Lock padlocks, is trading above $40 per share versus an intrinsic value of $26.94.
-Architectural stone maker Headwaters Inc HW.N trades at about $9.45 versus $5.51.
+Fortune Brands Home & Security Inc, the maker of Moen faucets and Master Lock padlocks, is trading above $40 per share versus an intrinsic value of $26.94.
+Architectural stone maker Headwaters Inc trades at about $9.45 versus $5.51.

 Headwaters Chief Executive Kirk Benson says the South Jordan, Utah-based company is “dramatically different” from the outfit that employed 5,000 people before the recession.
 Today, its workforce numbers about 2,300.